About UsCountry Montessori School has been serving the Montessori community since 1989.

 - Intrinsic motivation and freedom within limits

 - Mixed age grouping that stresses cooperation and collaboration in a community setting.

 Our campus is situated on nearly 3 acres of trees, with a serenity garden and multiple play areas, Country Montessori offers a warm, homelike environment.
 The school is located in northwest Poway, just north of San Diego, California.

 The Board of Directors which is comprised of the Head of School, parents and teachers governs the school.
 An incorporated non-profit school, CMS adheres to the authentic Montessori philosophy and is a full member of the American Montessori Society.
 The Early Childhood (Preschool and Kindergarten) and Elementary teachers follow the curriculum based on the teachings of Maria Montessori.
 CMS is also accredited by the Western Association of Schools and Colleges (WASC).

 As an extension of our founding philosophy, parents are required to be involved in the school’s community as volunteers.
 We believe their participation is vital to the success of their children’s education.

 Country Montessori School is committed to maintaining its leadership in Montessori education.
 Our mission as educators and parents is to foster independent, confident, academically prepared, and socially responsible citizens, who will be lifelong learners and problem solvers.
 We will grow and evolve to meet the needs of our children, parents, and community.

-Country Montessori School has a dedicated staff of teachers, assistants, enrichment, and administrative personnel who are passionate about and committed to the academic, social, emotional, and physical development of our students.
+- Dedicated staff of teachers, assistants, enrichment, and administrative personnel who are committed to the academic, social, emotional, and physical development of our students.

 - Open communication, teamwork, peer coaching, and continuous education in child/brain development and Montessori credentialing are core values

 - Our classroom lead teachers are Montessori-credentialed while the others are in the practicum phase of their credential.
 All CMS full-time employees are required to have a minimum of 16 hours of formal continuous education every year.